-Texas Comptroller of Public Accounts P.O.
+Comptroller of Public Accounts P.O.
 Box 149348 Austin, TX 78714-9348

-If tax is due, and the taxable entity is not required to use EFT or does not submit payment online, make the check or money order payable to the Texas Comptroller.
+If tax is due, and the taxable entity is not required to use EFT or does not submit payment online, make the check or money order payable to the Comptroller of Public Accounts.
 Write the Texas taxpayer identification number and the report year on the check or money order.
 Complete the franchise tax payment (Form 05-170).